Deficit Hyperactivity Disorder (ADHD) is a medical diagnosis and

 Information, ideas, contact details, etc on all the developmental disorders.
 It is described as, ‘The one-stop shop for 1000s of ideas, guidance and information from early years to employment.’
 The website was produced by the Dyscovery Centre, Newport and the Waterloo Foundation

-Novotni, M. (2008) What Does Everyone Else Know that I Don't.
+Novotni, M. (2000) What Does Everyone Else Know That I Don't.
 Florida: Speciality Press

 A gem of a book.
 Focusing on social skills training for adults with ADD/ADHD this book offers solutions for tackling behaviour that is often inattentive, impulsive, and hyperactive.
 Advice is given on how to handle common social problems such as manners, etiquette, communication, subtext, listening, and interpersonal relationships.
 The format of the book is designed for ADHD learning styles and includes true stories, practical exercises, and tips.